otrack/cloud-computing-infrastructures/scaling/README.md

  * [delegator](https://github.com/kennethreitz/delegator.py) is a utility library that allows to call a system sub-routine.
  * [webpy](http://webpy.org) contains several building blocks to create a web server in Python.
 In a nutshell, the Pdfmagic service works as follows.
-When a client connects to the service (lines 23-31 in pdfmagic.py), a welcome page is sent that contains a form with a single input field named `myfile`.
+When a client connects to the service for the first time (lines 25-33 in pdfmagic.py), a welcome page is sent that contains a form with a single input field named `myfile`.
 This field is of the `file` type and serves to upload the jpg image.
-When Pdfmagic receives the file via a POST request (lines 33-43), the `convert` utility of Linux is called.
+When Pdfmagic receives the file via a POST request (lines 35-45), the `convert` utility of Linux is called.
 This utility does the actual transformation.
 The client is then asked to fetch a page that holds the result.
-To avoid collisions on the file names between several clients, Pdfmagic generates a random unique identifier for each request (line 37).
+To avoid collisions on the file names between several clients, Pdfmagic generates a random unique identifier for each request (line 39).

 **[Q]** Quickly browse through the source code of the Pdfmagic service.
-Where is located the pdf document on the server before being sent back to the client?
+Where is stored the jpg file on the server after it was received from the client?

 ### 1.2 A container to hold the magic

 Our first task is to "containerize" the Pdfmagic service.
 A container is an isolated unit of computation.
-In term of isolation, a container stands between a virtual machine and an (heavyweight) process.
+In terms of isolation, a container stands between a virtual machine and an (heavyweight) process.
 The containerization of a program serves multiple purposes.

 * First, a containerized program sees only part of the operating system (OS) resources.